c-blake/nio/FAQ.md

 to mmap & go lets one be "fluid" about data/program lifetime & computations, subdividing however is convenient.

+If your data does fit in, say /dev/shm on Unix, then you can use the filesystem as "new calling convention".
+The cost to rebuild memory maps in some other process is often quite low (order 1 Python funcall) compared to whatever the desired calculation.
+There is no burden of immediate control flow transfer, though.
+You can re-open the files whenever is convenient.

 #### 1a - Why not bio for binary IO?

 To avoid confusion with block/buffered IO which is "similar but different" in